 If you’re interested in the Pebeo Fantasy Moon Paints, keep reading for my first impression review.

 Sometimes it’s easy to get stuck in a crafty rut, using the same products to do the same crafts over and over again.
 I decided to mix things up a bit and try out the Pebeo Fantasy Moon paints.
-Best of all I managed to get the Pebeo Fantasy Moon Discovery Set for less than £5 at Hobbycraft!
+Best of all I managed to get the Pebeo Fantasy Moon Discovery Set in the sale at Hobbycraft!

 What’s in the set?